ermeio/posts/masicoin_v2.md

 ![# e-SENS Technical Levels](http://www.mascanc.net/tl.png "e-SENS Interoperability Levels")

-The HiMMS definition stops at the second level, while e-SENS has added both organisational and legal interoperability to the mix, because cross country interoperability is one of the aim of the project.
+The HiMMS definition covers only data exchange, while e-SENS has added both organisational and legal interoperability to the mix, because cross country interoperability is one of the aim of the project.

 Vendors shall apply to common rules.
-Those rules are international data exchange standards.
+Those rules are set by international standards.
 Still, Grace Lewis ([Bass et al.]) explicitly mention that _"standards alone are not enough to guarantee interoperability"_.

 Andy Tanembaum once said ["The nice thing about standards is that you have so many to choose from"](https://en.wikiquote.org/wiki/Andrew_S._Tanenbaum) which is undoubtedly true.